There are two cost components to living in OGHC.

 |Bedrooms||Market Shares||Affordable Shares|

-*The three-bedroom townhouse units and the four-bedroom units are reserved for members who who meet Manitoba Housing income- and household-size criteria.
+*Currently, these units are reserved for members who meet Manitoba Housing income- and household-size criteria.

-More information about costs and shares are available in our Frequently Asked Questions.
+More information about costs and shares is available in our Frequently Asked Questions.

-The OGHC is negotiating an agreement with Manitoba Housing to ensure 12 units are available for households qualifying for the province’s rent supplement.
-Under this program, the provincial government would pay a portion of the member’s occupancy charge.
+The OGHC has negotiated an agreement with Manitoba Housing to ensure 13 units are available for households qualifying for the province’s rent supplement program.
+Under this program, the provincial government will pay a portion of the member’s housing charges.

 Households that qualify for this support must also comply with the Manitoba Housing policies setting out the number of bedrooms that are allowed per unit.
 These policies stipulate:

 • not less than one and not more than two persons may occupy a single bedroom.